HashCodespace/Volunteerinsrilanka-org/src/programs/senior-volunteer-program.md

 herosub: Empowering Seniors
 image: ./src/assets/images/placeholder.webp
 imagealt: The Senior Volunteer Program in Sri Lanka
 description: Break barriers and make a difference with the Senior Volunteer Program in Sri Lanka.
-Embrace the significance of senior volunteerism, contribute skills and compassion, support communities, and explore the beauty of Sri Lanka's world-famous beaches.
-Age is no limit to meaningful impact!
+Embrace the significance of senior volunteerism, contribute skills and compassion, support communities, and explore the beauty of Sri Lanka s world-famous beaches.
+Age is no limit to meaningful impact

 ---